-A couple of weeks ago, I posted my top 10 resolutions for a healthier 2012.
-Maybe you’re already doing many of the things on the list – in which case your list of resolutions will look a little different from mine.
+A couple weeks ago I posted my Top 10 resolutions for a healthier New Year.
+Maybe you’re already doing many of the things on the list toward more healthy behavior.
+In that case, your list of resolutions will look a little different from mine.
 But as you’re thinking about your own health and fitness goals for the upcoming year, I’d like to add a few words of encouragement—with some thoughts on how you can make promises to yourself that you can actually keep.

-If you look over my list, you’ll see that it’s really a list of 10 healthy behaviors.
+If you look over my list, you’ll see that it’s really top 10 healthy behavior list.
 I wrote the list this way for a couple of reasons.
-First, I think too many people make resolutions that focus on the end result (“I’m going to lose 25 pounds this year”) rather than on the behavior changes (“I’m going to eat more fruits and vegetables”) that will help them get to where they want to go.
-Secondly, the behavior changes I’m suggesting are reasonable – they’re things that most people can do – and they’re changes that, taken together, can lead to a healthier you.
+First, I think too many people make resolutions that focus on the end result (“I’m going to lose 25 pounds this year”), rather than on the behavior changes (“I’m going to eat more fruits and vegetables”) that will help them get to where they want to go.
+Secondly, the behavior changes I’m suggesting are reasonable.
+They’re things that most people can do, and they’re changes that, taken together, can lead to a healthier you.

-If this sounds familiar to you, I encourage you to measure your progress not by what the scale says, but by the positive and consistent behavior changes you’re making.
-Because when you begin to weave those behaviors into the fabric of your everyday healthy lifestyle, your weight will take care of itself.
-Keep your focus on how good you feel every day as a result of the positive changes you’re making – and consider the changes you see in your body and on the scale as an added bonus.
+If this sounds familiar to you, I encourage you to measure your progress not by what the scale says but by the positive and consistent behavior changes you’re making.
+When you begin to weave those behaviors into the fabric of your everyday healthy lifestyle, your weight will take care of itself.
+Keep your focus on how good you feel every day as a result of the positive changes you’re making.
+And consider the changes you see in your body and on the scale as an added bonus.